-As an incoming student at Rutgers-Camden, either a first-year or a transfer, you must take a placement test in German, French, or Spanish, unless you are transferring in a college-level course in a foreign language.
+As an incoming student in the Rutgers-Camden College of Arts and Sciences, either a first-year or a transfer, you must take a placement test in German, French, or Spanish, unless you are transferring in a college-level course in a foreign language.

 Placement testing is now online in Sakai.
 Please go to https://newstudents.camden.rutgers.edu/placement-test-registration to get more information or to take your placement test.

 If you are a transfer student, and you took Elementary I (101) at your previous college and have credit for it on your transcript, you do not need to take the placement test, but can simply go into 102 at Rutgers-Camden.
 If you took Elementary II (102) or a higher-level course, and have credit for it on your transcript, you have probably fulfilled your graduation requirement in foreign language.
 Consult an adviser to be certain.

 Why do we require placement testing?
 Because the point of the Arts and Sciences foreign language requirement is to make sure that you improve your abilities in the language you choose.
 It’s not just to make you jump through one more hoop.
 If you have no ability at all to use a foreign language, you should graduate with some abilities.
 If you have some ability to use another language, you should graduate with more advanced abilities than you had when you started.
 The requirement is one course at the Elementary II (usually 102) level or above.
 If you had one of our languages in school, you probably don’t need to start with 101.
 You might go straight into 102, or you might start your Rutgers Camden language experience with take a course at some level above Elementary (one course is required, but naturally we hope you will take more).